Back

 Another part of success is learning about other businesses targeting the same market as you.

-On the other hand, you can choose a different approach, which we prefer.
-Instead, you can treat your fellow bakers not as competitors but as potential colleagues.
-This way, you will be able to build a network of like-minded professionals sharing the same goals and making a cake-creating industry a more appealing and professional venture.
+We recommend that you treat your fellow bakers not as competitors but as potential colleagues.
+This way, you will be able to build a network of like-minded professionals sharing the same goals and making the cake-creating business a more appealing and professional industry.
 With this approach, you can extend your expertise and team up with different cake-makers.

 4. Communicating value to customers